jmoneill15/template/README.md

 Within scripts make sure "predeploy": "npm run build", "deploy": "gh-pages -d build", are in them

-To get the deployed siteadd, commit, and push these changes, and then use "npm run deploy" and make sure it deploys correctly in Actions
+To get the deployed site do add, commit, and push these changes, and then use "npm run deploy" and make sure it deploys correctly in Actions
+Every time you want the live site to update and deploy you must rerun "npm run deploy"